warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 ### Question 1: What program produced this log file?

-Pretty straightforward, PML file was known as the native format for Process Monitor logs.
+Pretty straightforward, PML file was known to be the native format for Process Monitor logs.

 ### Question 2: How many registry keys got successfully modified by the malware?

-Since the challenge mentioned cracked Adobe being the malware, the logs can be filtered with its PID `1184`.
-Analyzing the process tree, the malware seem to drop 2 other executables into the system and executed other processes simultaneously.
+Since the challenge mentioned cracked Adobe, the logs can be filtered with the PID of `adobe.exe`.
+Analyzing the process tree, the malware can be seen dropping 2 other malicious executables into the system while executing other processes simultaneously.

 ![flag10](/assets/posts/cyberspacectf2024/flag10.png)

-Filtering for successful registry operations with the PIDs of processes correlating to the malware, the amount of registry changes can be identified to be 13.
+Filtering for successful registry operations with the PIDs of processes correlating to the malware, the amount of registry changes can be identified.

 ![flag11](/assets/posts/cyberspacectf2024/flag11.png)

 ### Question 3: What is the MITRE ID of the persistence technique used by the malware?

-Pretty straightforward, the malware was already identified to drop 2 malicious executables into the registry run keys.
+The malware was already identified to drop 2 malicious executables into the registry run keys.

 ### Question 4: What is the name of the file that is added to autoruns by the malware?

-The 2 malicious executables were dropped into the registry run keys, with only 1 of them being successfully placed.
+Only 1 of the dropped malicious executables managed to be dropped successfully.

 ![flag9](/assets/posts/cyberspacectf2024/flag9.png)

 ### Question 5: Which thread ID is responsible to create the environment for malware to run?

-According to the process tree, the parent process of the malware was identified to be Explorer.EXE.
-Analyzing the logs for registry operations from Explorer.EXE, one of the log shows a virtual desktop environment being created to most likely run the malware on it.
+According to the process tree, the parent process of the malware can be identified to be Explorer.EXE.
+Analyzing the registry operations from Explorer.EXE, one of the log shows a virtual desktop environment being created to most likely run the malware on it.
 PS: I have no idea why the log was bolded.

 ![flag12](/assets/posts/cyberspacectf2024/flag12.png)